-4 groups of 12 participants = 48
+FY21:The program anticipates holding 4 classes of 12 participants for a total of 48.
+FY22: 4 classes of 12 participants will be held for a total of 48.

 Include brief description of audience, settings where education will be provided, and curriculum name.

-Stay Strong, Stay Healthy (SSSH) is an eight-week exercise program that helps the participant to develop the fitness, flexibility and balance that will enable them to live independently longer.
-This program will be provided in-person at Lutheran Social Services of Nevada and virtually through Zoom when needed.
+Bingocize is an ten-week exercise program focusing on fun, social engagement, and increasing/maintaining mobility for seniors, enabling them to retain their independence and reduce their risk of falls.
+The program will be provided in-person at Lutheran Social Services of Nevada, at partner facilities, and virtually through Zoom when needed.

-The courses are one hour long and are held twice a week.
-The courses are taught by trained instructors who will lead the participant through the warm-up, easy-to-learn strength exercises, and a cool-down.
-These exercises are safe for the participants and the program will provides equipment, such as weights to use on-site.
+The courses are one hour long and held twice a week.
+The classes are taught by the SNAP-Ed Coordinator and Health Educator, both of whom are Bingocize certified.
+The SNAP-Ed Coordinator and Health Educator will lead the participant through the warm-up, Bingocize game, and a cool-down.
+These exercises are safe for the participants and the program will provide supplies and "smile prizes" to the participants who win the Bingo game each week.